Yvette Cooper: Home Secretary (2024–2025)

-Cooper faced a significant backlash over her "immigration crackdown", with critics saying that her plans were "a waste of taxpayer money, lack detail and fail to recognise 'the dignity and humanity of migrants', especially in the wake of recent racist riots that targeted hotels housing asylum seekers across the country", with Amnesty International accusing Cooper of "reheating the Conservative government's rhetoric around border security", and Enver Solomon of the Refugee Council stating that she was “wasting taxpayers’ money on expanding detention places.”
+Cooper faced a significant backlash over her "immigration crackdown", with critics saying that her plans were "a waste of taxpayer money, lack detail and fail to recognise 'the dignity and humanity of migrants', especially in the wake of recent racist riots that targeted hotels housing asylum seekers across the country", with Amnesty International accusing Cooper of "reheating the Conservative government's rhetoric around border security", and Enver Solomon of the Refugee Council stating that she was "wasting taxpayers' money on expanding detention places."
 Cooper's Border Security, Asylum and Immigration Bill was criticised by fellow Labour MPs for retaining Conservative era anti-migrant legislation, with Sarah Champion criticising the bill for disqualifying asylum seekers who cross the Channel in small boats from claiming protection from modern slavery, and Nadia Whittome stating the legislation must reverse "powers to detain child refugees for up to 28 days."
 Later in September 2024 she was likewise also accused of "playing catch-up to Reform".

-After a trans rights protest in London she branded messages of trans solidarity on the statues of several influential figures, including South African prime minister Jan Smuts, “disgraceful”.
+After a trans rights protest in London she branded messages of trans solidarity on the statues of several influential figures, including South African prime minister Jan Smuts, "disgraceful".

 In November 2024, Cooper voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

-On 23 June 2025, after a small group of Palestine Action people broke into RAF Brize Norton and caused criminal damage to military planes, Cooper reported to Parliament that the group was to be designated as a proscribed terrorist organisation.
+In May 2025, Starmer launched a white paper on the topic of immigration with a speech including that the UK risked becoming an "island of strangers", and that high immigration had done "incalculable damage" to society.
+His language was criticised for its perceived echoes of Enoch Powell's Rivers of Blood speech, and in June, Starmer apologised for his "island of strangers" comment, saying that the phrase "wasn't right" and "I deeply regret using it".
+Later, Cooper said she had been effectively excluded from launching the immigration white paper, which was a home office policy, by the Prime Minister's Office who wanted it fronted by Starmer, saying "I didn't see what was going to be said or what the announcement was … that was the way that No 10 operated."

+On On 23 June 2025, after Palestine Action activists broke into RAF Brize Norton and damaged two military aircraft, Cooper announced to Parliament that the group would be proscribed under the Terrorism Act 2000.
+The proscription order, which also covered the Maniacs Murder Cult and the Russian Imperial Movement, was approved by the House of Commons by 385 votes to 26; some MPs objected to the three groups being proscribed in a single vote.
+On 13 February 2026, the High Court ruled that the proscription was unlawful, although it remained in force pending an appeal.
+The Court of Appeal overturned that ruling on 15 June 2026, finding the ban lawful; by then, more than 3,000 arrests had been made in connection with support for the group.
+In July 2026, the Supreme Court granted co-founder Huda Ammori permission to appeal.